Skip to main content

 What happened to the peginterferon lambda program?

 The Phase III LIMT-2 trial in chronic hepatitis delta was discontinued in September 2023 after a safety review found hepatobiliary events with liver decompensation in four patients.
-The discontinuation was a major setback that contributed to the bankruptcy filing and reduced the value of the virology portfolio.
+The discontinuation removed a key late-stage virology program from the portfolio.

 What was the Innovatus term loan and how much was outstanding?